Reliability Distributions of Truncated Max-log-map (MLM) Detectors Applied to ISI Channels: Abstract

 \section{Abstract}

 The max-log-map (MLM) receiver is an approximated version of the well-known, Bahl-Cocke-Jelinek-Raviv (BCJR) algorithm.
 The MLM algorithm is attractive due to its implementation simplicity.
-In practice, sliding-window implementations are preferred; these practical implementations consider truncated signaling neighborhoods around each transmission time instant.
-In this paper, we consider the binary signaling case.
-We consider sliding-window MLM receivers, where for any integer $m$, the MLM detector is truncated to a length-$m$ signaling neighborhood.
+In practice, sliding-window implementations are preferred, whereby truncated signaling neighborhoods (around each transmission time instant) are considered.
+In this paper, we consider binary signaling sliding-window MLM receivers, where the MLM detector is truncated to a length-$m$ signaling neighborhood.
+Here, truncation is used here to ease the burden of analysis.
 For any number $n$ of chosen times instants, we derive exact expressions for both i) the \emph{joint} distribution of the MLM symbol reliabilities, and ii) the \emph{joint} probability of the erroneous MLM symbol detections.

 We show that the obtained expressions can be efficiently evaluated using Monte-Carlo techniques.
-Our proposed method is efficient; the most computationally expensive operation (in each Monte-Carlo trial) is an eigenvalue decomposition of a size $2mn$ by $2mn$ matrix.
-Finally, our proposed method handles various scenarios such as correlated noise distributions, modulation coding, etc.
+The most computationally expensive operation (in each Monte-Carlo trial) is an eigenvalue decomposition of a size $2mn$ by $2mn$ matrix.
+The proposed method handles various scenarios such as correlated noise distributions, modulation coding, etc.